iron-bound-designs/IronBound-DB/README.md

 $author->picture->post_title = 'John Doe'; // This is a WP_Post object
 $author->save(); // The User and Post were automatically saved

-// You can have posts inserted too
+// You can have WP objects inserted too

 $author = new Author(
 	'picture' => new WP_Post( (object) array(